 No views - no visibility.
 I don't remember the trail being so rocky and forested (except for spur trail) when we did it back in 1999

-Very mild hike, enjoyable and lots of wild ponies on the trail to the Summit.
-A family hike and too taxing for weekend warriors, still worth it indeed.
+Mild & enjoyable hike, and lots of wild ponies on the trail to the Summit.
+A nice family hike and not too taxing for weekend warriors, still worth it indeed.